x509cert/AzSecPodcast/transcripts/transcript8.md

 ## Michael

-And with that, let's change tax and talk to our guest this week we have Randy Campbell who works for Microsoft Services.
+And with that, let's change tack and talk to our guest; this week we have Randy Campbell who works for Microsoft Services.
 Welcome Randy, you want to give us a quick blurb on what you do, how long you been Microsoft?

 ## Randy

 Hello Michael, thanks for having me.
 I've been with Microsoft for May 23rd year, which is ranged from Technical Support, dedicated support, an now consulting for about the last 13 years.

-Nice so your your main area of expertise is is networking right specifically today anyway, as your networking Azure infrastructure as a whole, I do have a good bit of networking experience, yes.
+Nice so your your main area of expertise is networking right?
+Specifically today anyway, is networking Azure infrastructure as a whole, I do have a good bit of networking experience, yes.

+## Michael

 So one of the big topics that comes up constantly with customers is that of network isolation.
 I mean, obviously Azure is a public cloud and that means public endpoints, public IP addresses, services that are technically can be exposed to the Internet.
 Therefore potentially untrusted users.
 So one of the buzzwords were here thrown around quite often is this notion of network isolation.
 So from your perspective, what the customers want.

 When they're talking about network isolation in the context of a cloud environment.